smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       x-ngsi:
         type: Property
     trip_update:
-      description: "Describes the trip information like delay, departures, etc., for a trip made by the vehicle corresponding to this observation.SameAs:'trip_update' field from GTFS Realtime message-FeedEntity(https://developers.google.com/transit/gtfs-realtime/reference#message-feedentity)."
+      description: "Describes the trip information like delay, departures, etc., for a trip made by the vehicle corresponding to this observation.SameAs:'trip_update' field from GTFS Realtime message-FeedEntity(https://developers.google.com/transit/gtfs-realtime/reference#message-feedentity)"
       properties:
         stop_time_update:
-          description: Property.
-Additional information on the vehicle that is serving this trip.
+          description: Additional information on the vehicle that is serving this trip
           properties:
             arrival:
-              description: 'Property.
-If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate - both fields cannot be empty. arrival and departure may both be empty when schedule_relationship is SKIPPED.
-If schedule_relationship is NO_DATA, arrival and departure must be empty.'
+              description: 'If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate - both fields cannot be empty. arrival and departure may both be empty when schedule_relationship is SKIPPED.
+If schedule_relationship is NO_DATA, arrival and departure must be empty'
               properties:
                 uncertainty:
-                  description: "Property.
-If uncertainty is omitted, it is interpreted as unknown.
-To specify a completely certain prediction, set its uncertainty to 0.SameAs: 'uncertainty' field from GTFS Realtime message-StopTimeEvent (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeevent)."
+                  description: "If uncertainty is omitted, it is interpreted as unknown.
+To specify a completely certain prediction, set its uncertainty to 0.SameAs: 'uncertainty' field from GTFS Realtime message-StopTimeEvent (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeevent)"
                   type: number
+                  x-ngsi:
+                    type: Property
               type: object
+              x-ngsi:
+                type: Property
             departure:
-              description: 'Property.
-If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate - both fields cannot be empty. arrival and departure may both be empty when schedule_relationship is SKIPPED.
-If schedule_relationship is NO_DATA, arrival and departure must be empty.'
+              description: 'If schedule_relationship is empty or SCHEDULED, either arrival or departure must be provided within a StopTimeUpdate - both fields cannot be empty. arrival and departure may both be empty when schedule_relationship is SKIPPED.
+If schedule_relationship is NO_DATA, arrival and departure must be empty'
               properties:
                 uncertainty:
-                  description: "Property.
-If uncertainty is omitted, it is interpreted as unknown.
-To specify a completely certain prediction, set its uncertainty to 0.SameAs: 'uncertainty' field from GTFS Realtime message-StopTimeEvent (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeevent)."
+                  description: "If uncertainty is omitted, it is interpreted as unknown.
+To specify a completely certain prediction, set its uncertainty to 0.SameAs: 'uncertainty' field from GTFS Realtime message-StopTimeEvent (https://developers.google.com/transit/gtfs-realtime/reference#message-stoptimeevent)"
                   type: number
+                  x-ngsi:
+                    type: Property
               type: object
+              x-ngsi:
+                type: Property
             schedule_relationship:
-              description: 'Property.
-Enum:''SCHEDULED, SKIPPED, NO_DATA''.
+              description: 'Enum:''SCHEDULED, SKIPPED, NO_DATA''.
 SCHEDULED means that the vehicle is proceeding in accordance with its static schedule of stops, although not necessarily according to the times of the schedule.
 This is the default behavior.
 At least one of arrival and departure must be provided.
 SKIPPED means that The stop is skipped, i.e., the vehicle will not stop at this stop.
 The arrival and departure fields are optional.
 NO_DATA means that no data is given for this stop.
 It indicates that there is no realtime information available.
 When set NO_DATA is propagated through subsequent stops so this is the recommended way of specifying from which stop you do not have realtime information.
-When NO_DATA is set neither arrival nor departure should be supplied.'
+When NO_DATA is set neither arrival nor departure should be supplied'
               enum:
                 - SCHEDULED
                 - SKIPPED
                 - NO_DATA
               type: string
+              x-ngsi:
+                type: Property
             stop_id:
-              description: Property.
-Must be the same as in stops.txt in the corresponding GTFS feed.
-Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty.
+              description: Must be the same as in stops.txt in the corresponding GTFS feed.
+Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty
               type: string
+              x-ngsi:
+                type: Property
             stop_sequence:
-              description: 'Property.
-Must be the same as in stop_times.txt in the corresponding GTFS feed.
-Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty. stop_sequence is required for trips that visit the same stop_id more than once (e.g., a loop) to disambiguate which stop the prediction is for.'
+              description: 'Must be the same as in stop_times.txt in the corresponding GTFS feed.
+Either stop_sequence or stop_id must be provided within a StopTimeUpdate - both fields cannot be empty. stop_sequence is required for trips that visit the same stop_id more than once (e.g., a loop) to disambiguate which stop the prediction is for'
               type: number
+              x-ngsi:
+                type: Property
           type: object
+          x-ngsi:
+            type: Property
         timestamp:
-          description: "Property.
-Last reported time of observation from the vehicle.
-SameAs: 'timestamp' field from GTFS Realtime message-Vehicleposition (https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)."
+          description: "Last reported time of observation from the vehicle.
+SameAs: 'timestamp' field from GTFS Realtime message-Vehicleposition (https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
           format: date-time
           type: string
+          x-ngsi:
+            type: Property
         trip:
-          description: "Property.
-Describes the trip the vehicle corresponding to this observation is making.
-SameAs:'trip' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)(https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)."
+          description: "Describes the trip the vehicle corresponding to this observation is making.
+SameAs:'trip' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)(https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)"
           properties:
             direction_id:
-              description: "Property.
-Indicates the direction of travel of the vehicle corresponding to this observation, can be referenced from the GTFS static feed trips.txt.
-SameAs: 'direction_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+              description: "Indicates the direction of travel of the vehicle corresponding to this observation, can be referenced from the GTFS static feed trips.txt.
+SameAs: 'direction_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
               type: number
+              x-ngsi:
+                type: Property
             route_id:
-              description: "Property.
-Route ID assigned to the route on which the bus/vehicle corresponding to the bus in this observation is currently plying on.
-SameAs: 'route_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+              description: "Route ID assigned to the route on which the bus/vehicle corresponding to the bus in this observation is currently plying on.
+SameAs: 'route_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
               type: string
+              x-ngsi:
+                type: Property
             schedule_relationship:
-              description: "Property.
-Describes if the Route/Trip has been scheduled.
-SameAs: 'schedule_relationship' field from enumScheduleRelationship (https://developers.google.com/transit/gtfs-realtime/reference#enum-schedulerelationship-2)."
+              description: "Describes if the Route/Trip has been scheduled.
+SameAs: 'schedule_relationship' field from enumScheduleRelationship (https://developers.google.com/transit/gtfs-realtime/reference#enum-schedulerelationship-2)"
               type: string
+              x-ngsi:
+                type: Property
             start_date:
-              description: "Property.
-Describes the initial scheduled date of the trip corresponding to the vehicle this observation.
+              description: "Describes the initial scheduled date of the trip corresponding to the vehicle this observation.
 An example format for this field - YYYYMMDD.
-SameAs: 'start_date' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+SameAs: 'start_date' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
               type: string
+              x-ngsi:
+                type: Property
             start_time:
-              description: "Property.
-Describes the initial scheduled start time of the trip corresponding to the vehicle this observation.
+              description: "Describes the initial scheduled start time of the trip corresponding to the vehicle this observation.
 An example format for this field - 11:15:35 or 25:15:35.
-SameAs: 'start_time' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+SameAs: 'start_time' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
               type: string
+              x-ngsi:
+                type: Property
             trip_id:
-              description: "Property.
-Trip ID/Trip name allotted to the bus corresponding to this observation, in consideration to the time of the day and the direction of the trip on the given routeId.
-SameAs: 'trip_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+              description: "Trip ID/Trip name allotted to the bus corresponding to this observation, in consideration to the time of the day and the direction of the trip on the given routeId.
+SameAs: 'trip_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
               type: string
+              x-ngsi:
+                type: Property
           type: object
+          x-ngsi:
+            type: Property
         vehicleDesc:
-          description: "Property.
-Describes the additional information of the vehicle corresponding to this observation.
-SameAs:'vehicle' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)/(https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)."
+          description: "Describes the additional information of the vehicle corresponding to this observation.
+SameAs:'vehicle' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)/(https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)"
           properties:
             license_plate:
-              description: "Property.
-Gives the License Plate number of the vehice.SameAs: 'license_plate' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)."
+              description: "Gives the License Plate number of the vehice.SameAs: 'license_plate' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)"
               type: string
+              x-ngsi:
+                type: Property
             vehicle_id:
-              description: "Property.
-Unique ID assigned to the vehicle corresponding to this observation,used in internal system identification.SameAs: 'id' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)."
+              description: "Unique ID assigned to the vehicle corresponding to this observation,used in internal system identification.SameAs: 'id' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)"
               type: string
+              x-ngsi:
+                type: Property
             vehicle_label:
-              description: "Property.
-User visible label,i.e.,something that must be shown to the passenger to help identify the correct vehicle.SameAs: 'label' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)."
+              description: "User visible label,i.e.,something that must be shown to the passenger to help identify the correct vehicle.SameAs: 'label' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)"
               type: string
+              x-ngsi:
+                type: Property
           type: object
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property